Fourier transform: Complex domain

-for some constant C. (In this case, f is supported on [−a, a].)
-This can be expressed by saying that f̂ is an entire function which is rapidly decreasing in σ (for fixed τ) and of exponential growth in τ (uniformly in σ).
+for some constant C_n.
+(In this case, f is supported on [−a, a].)
+This can be expressed by saying that f̂ is an entire function that is rapidly decreasing in σ (for fixed τ) and of exponential growth in τ (uniformly in σ).

-(If f is not smooth, but only L^{2}, the statement still holds provided n = 0.)
-The space of such functions of a complex variable is called the Paley—Wiener space.
+(If f is not smooth, but only L^{2}, a corresponding version holds with the rapid-decrease condition replaced by the appropriate L^{2} condition.)
+The space of such functions of a complex variable is called the Paley–Wiener space.
 This theorem has been generalised to semisimple Lie groups.

 If f is supported on the half-line t ≥ 0, then f is said to be "causal" because the impulse response function of a physically realisable filter must have this property, as no effect can precede its cause.
-Paley and Wiener showed that then f̂ extends to a holomorphic function on the complex lower half-plane τ < 0 which tends to zero as τ goes to infinity.
-The converse is false and it is not known how to characterise the Fourier transform of a causal function.
+Paley and Wiener showed that then, under suitable integrability hypotheses, f̂ extends to a holomorphic function on the complex lower half-plane τ < 0 that tends to zero as τ goes to −∞.
+A simple converse in this form is false; precise converses require additional growth or Hardy-space hypotheses.

 Laplace transform

 The Fourier transform f̂(ξ) is related to the Laplace transform F(s), which is also used for the solution of differential equations and the analysis of filters.

-It may happen that a function f for which the Fourier integral does not converge on the real axis at all, nevertheless has a complex Fourier transform defined in some region of the complex plane.
+It may happen that a function f for which the Fourier integral does not converge on the real axis at all nevertheless has a complex Fourier transform defined in some region of the complex plane.